annapawlicka/is-it-time/README.md

 There are a few TODOs, e.g. dependencies with two part names ("org.clojure/clojurescript") are not processed at the moment (they show "No data", and page needs to be refreshed to reset the dependencies.
-Will fix both soon.
+Will fix both soon (this was my programming break from another programming break from another project and my brain is refusing to do anything more atm...).

 PRs always wecolme :-)